 When you juxtapose the proliferation of content with how adults learn (that is, as part of a process, not from a perfect piece of content), it becomes apparent that creating vast amounts of content for a workforce to remember is not a strategy worth pursuing.

 It is in the application and context of how people use the information that organisations benefit – not in the words themselves – and once we make this leap, the concept of constantly trying to make new content from which we can learn becomes redundant.

 If you are struggling to keep up with the pace of change and the demand for new content, the answer is not to do things quicker.
 It is to do things differently.

 You can find out more about our thinking on curation in this recent podcast with Connie Malamed (and book co-author Allison Anderson), and this podcast in conversation with Owen Ferguson, where we discuss whether Curation is the new king of L&D.

-Alternatively, if you’re ready to get started with Curation in your business, we’d love to help you make it a reality – arrange a demo of our Stream LXP (formerly Curatr) platform today.
+Alternatively, if you’re ready to get started with Curation in your business, we’d love to help you make it a reality – arrange a demo of our Learning Pool Platform (formerly Curatr) platform today.

 Get in touch to discover how we can help